Distillation

 PROCEDURE

 Use the apparatus shown in Figure 5 (use your 100 mL graduated cylinder to collect the distillate, placing the mouth of the cylinder as far as possible into the receiver-adaptor) to distill a mixture of water, acetic acid and a coloring agent.
 Ensure that the top of the thermometer bulb is positioned midway in the opening to the condenser.
 Use a Bunsen burner to heat the flask to which has been added a few pieces of pumice stone.
 Be sure that the apparatus is not "closed" to atmosphere; otherwise pressure will build up and possibly cause an explosion.
+Control the heat during the distillation so that the distillate drips slowly and steadily into the receiver (about 1 drop per second).
+Use a graduated cylinder to collect the distillate.

-Please note: This experimental setup is special in that it uses a graduated cylinder to collect the distillate.
-This is not how distillations are normally carried out - one normally uses a roundbottom flask to collect with, so that loss of vapours is minimized as shown in Figure 5 (8: Distillate/receiving flask).
+it uses a graduated cylinder to collect the distillate.
+This is not how distillations are normally carried out - one normally uses a roundbottom flask to collect with, so that loss of vapours is minimized

-The granules that prevent "bumping" (sudden boyling burst out) due to superheating, are made from inert material with small pores and provide sites where bubbles can form, thus inducing even boiling.
+are made from inert material with small pores and provide sites where bubbles can form, thus inducing even boiling.
 If, during a distillation, the temperature should drop below the boiling point of the liquid in the flask, liquid will fill the pores and the boiling aid will no longer be effective.
 In this event, the liquid can be cooled and a fresh chip cautiously added.
 The new chip should not be added when the liquid is at or near the boiling point, as this may initiate violent boiling.

 Recording of Results